brave/brave-manager/README.md

 # Brave Manager

-A tool for quickly uninstalling all copies of Brave from a system.
+A tool for quickly uninstalling all copies of Brave from a Windows system.

 ## Installation